esyede/alitphp/README.md

 #### Dealing with OOP

-Firstly, you must create the handler class:
+Firstly, you must create the controller class:

 ```php
 // file: user.php